 - Identify strategies to engage active learning outside the classroom

 - Write in your books: You can underline and circle key terms, or write questions and comments in the margins of their books.
 The writing serves as a visual aid for studying and makes it easier for you to remember what you’ve read or what you’d like to discuss in class.
-If you are borrowing a book or want to keep it unmarked so you can resell it later, try writing key words and notes on Post-its and sticking them on the relevant pages.
+If you are borrowing a book or want to keep it unmarked so you can resell it later, try writing key words and notes on sticky notes and sticking them on the relevant pages.

-- Create mind maps: Mind maps are effective visuals tools for students, as they highlight the main points of readings or lessons.
+- Create mind maps: Mind maps are effective, visual tools for students as they highlight the main points of readings or lessons.
 Think of a mind map as an outline with more graphics than words.
 For example, if a student were reading an article about America’s First Ladies, she might write, “First Ladies” in a large circle in the center of a piece of paper.
 Connected to the middle circle would be lines or arrows leading to smaller circles with visual representations of the women discussed in the article.
 Then, these circles might branch out to even smaller circles containing the attributes of each of these women.

 The following video discusses the process of creating mind maps further and shows how they can be a helpful strategy for active engagement: